janzaczek/Java_Examples/README.md

-# Every project in Java
+## These are some my most interesting projects from my java classes

-### Repository with most interesting projects from my classes
+### This repo include: implemeted alghoritms, mini-games etc...